Castletown railway station: 2020–2021

 In 2020 the season commenced as scheduled but in the second week of operations the island was placed on lockdown owing to the COVID-19 pandemic and services did not resume until July, albeit to a curtailed timetable, continuing until early November.
 In 2021 services did operate for the same reason, a shortened season beginning in July and continuing until the traditional end of October.
 The station however did remain periodically open during the closure periods for the sale and top-up of bus travel cards, observing all social distancing measures accordingly.

 2022-Date

 Following the coronavirus disruptions all services have reverted to their 2019 timings and trains have commenced in the middle of March, continuing until early November, though in shoulder season it is usual for there to be no services on Tuesdays and Wednesdays in March, April, early May and October/November.
 In both 2023 and 2024 special timetables were operated on key dates to tie in with the one hundred and fiftieth anniversary events, the latter notably seeing Ballasalla Station reopened for just one day.
-The 2025 season concluded on 2 November and services will restart on 19 March 2026 with various festive trains calling at the station throughout December.
+The 2025 season concluded on 2 November and services restarted on 19 March 2026 with some additional services owing to a bus strike on the island.